AlexNek/bisto/README.md

 These components work together to provide a robust, efficient, and reliable binary storage system.
 The BinaryStorage class orchestrates these components, managing concurrent access through semaphores and implementing high-level operations like reading, writing, and deleting data blocks.

-The system uses a combination of semaphores for thread synchronization and timers for managing stream inactivity.
+The system uses a combination of semaphores for thread synchronization and timer for managing stream inactivity.

 ## Performance Considerations